mikkas70/l3-interview/readme.md

 - Render a Square component inside the SquareGrid component for each square object in the state array.
 The `color` prop of each Square should match the `color` property of the corresponding square object.

 ## Task 3: Styling the Grid
-Style the SquareGrid component using CSS Grid to arrange the Square components:
+Style the SquareGrid component using SCSS Grid to arrange the Square components:

 Use CSS Grid layout to display the Square components in a grid with the following specifications:
 - Each row should have 5 squares, meaning every 5 squares should wrap onto a new row.
 - There should be a gap of 10px between each square.
-- Each grid item should be centered horizontally.
+- Each grid item should have its content centered horizontally.
 Note: The square component itself should not be modified for this task.
 All grid-related styling should be applied to the SquareGrid component.

 ## Task 4: Filtering Data